|Home » INDUSTRY & MARKETS » Industry actors... » Key player positioning|

 - Top IPPs.
 Members of this group own over 300 MW each, mainly including vertically-integrated players primarily working in Spain, Germany, France, UK and Italy.

 - Other European Investors/IPPs.
-This group includes private and institutional investors as well as IPPs with a wind presence in European countries other than Spain and Germany and which are not among Europe´s largest wind power operators.
+This group includes private and institutional investors and IPPs with a wind presence in European countries other than Spain and Germany and which are not among Europe´s largest wind power operators.

 Over the past five years, the most salient trend has been the increased participation of utilities in the industry.
-Utilities’ share of the total wind power installed increased from 17% in 2002 to 25% in 2007.
-The biggest jump took place between 2005 and 2006, as the region’s top wind utilities saw annual additions of well over 500 MW.
+Utilities’ share of the total wind power installed increased from 17 per cent in 2002 to 25 per cent in 2007.
+The biggest jump took place between 2005 and 2006, when the region’s top wind utilities saw annual additions of well over 500 MW.
 With consolidation in Europe’s mature and scaling markets, it is anticipated that utilities and IPPs will have a bigger role in the future.
 Utility growth will be largely driven by pan-regional players realising their near-term projects, which currently range from 1,000 MW to 4,000 MW.

-Fig 3.5: European Ownership Shifts to Utilities, IPPs, Source: Emerging Energy Research.
+Figure 3.5: European Ownership Shifts to Utilities, IPPs